lukaspirpamer/simple_JsonDecode/README.md

 # simple json-decode
 *simple_JsonDecode.m* is a json-file parser written in MATLAB.
 It reads a json-file and returns the fields as a MATLAB-struct.
 This script is suited for oder MATLAB versions (&lt;2017)
-In newer MATLAB versions, the 'jsondecode'-command should be available with as a built-in function. \
+In newer MATLAB versions, the 'jsondecode'-command should be available as a built-in function. \
 Advantage: No compilation needed!

 ## Useage: